Drug and Alcohol Abuse – What To Do If Your Child Is Involved with Drugs or Alcohol?

 If your child is selling drugs, they may start buying more items or shopping for more expensive items.
 You might notice that they use their phone more often or use it at peculiar times.
 If they are selling drugs, you might see random numbers in their phone, more text messages, or multiple short phone calls.
 You might notice that your child leaves the house soon after they receive a phone call or text.

-Talk with a Professional - Drug and Alcohol Abuse
+Talk with Professional about Drug and Alcohol Abuse

 Consider talking with someone about your child’s suspected drug or alcohol use.
 You may want to speak with a professional who works with children, such as a child psychologist.
 This professional can educate you about the warning signs of substance abuse.
 At your meeting, you can discuss your problems and how to solve them.